-However, there are some who hold on to their spreadsheets for the familiarity they provide and the fact they can modify easily.
+However, there are still some who hold on to their spreadsheets for the familiarity they provide and the fact they can modify easily.
 But that’s about the extent of their benefits.
-Spreadsheets can actually work against achieving your call center’s quality goals and objectives.
-As customer service centers scale Spreadsheets simply aren’t the answer.
+In fact, spreadsheets can actually work against achieving your call center’s quality goals and objectives.
+So why would you continue to use them?

-We’ve identified 7 ways that spreadsheets are hurting your Quality:
+We’ve identified 7 ways that spreadsheets are hurting your call center quality:

 1. Spreadsheets Record Static DataThey are ineffective when tracking progress in a call center because the data is fixed.
 A spreadsheet simply cannot capture the dynamic activities in a call center—including agent progress—due to manual entry and the inability to be shared across users.